Angel-ML/angel/Community.md

 ## Committer

-Any existing Committer can nominate an individual making significant and valuable contributions across the Angel Project to become a new Collaborator.
+Any existing Committer can nominate an individual making significant and valuable contributions across the Angel Project to become a new Committer.

 One may become a Committer by a majority approval of the existing Committers.
 A Committer may be removed by a majority approval of the other existing Committers.